 Step 2: Pick out your lighting options and types

-At TechSmith we have a drawer full of cheap clamp lights.
+At TechSmith, we have a drawer full of cheap clamp lights.
 At around $10 each, these lights are versatile and can be mounted in a variety of ways.
-Unfortunately, lack of dimming control and diffusion can lead to harsh lighting.
+Unfortunately, the lack of dimming control and diffusion can lead to harsh lighting.

 There are a few types of lighting to be aware of as well.
 Light with no filter is known as hard light.
 Diffusion helps spread light evenly, creating soft light, and can be improvised even on a budget.
 So when working with clamps lights, we highly suggest using some type of diffusion material.